“Learn how to make easy & delicious mini caramel apple bites! Easy recipe, perfect for fall parties!”

 - Dry the caramel off gently with a paper towels.

-- Press the top of the caramel apple into desired topping if using.
+- Press the top of the caramel apples into the desired topping if using.s

-- Place caramel apple into the fridge or freezer to finish setting.
+- Place caramel apples into the fridge or freezer to finish setting.

 - Repeat with all the mini caramel apples.

-Only dip the caramel into the water for a few minutes.
-You want a soft set, not a rock hard one.
+Only dip the caramel into the water for a few seconds.
+You want a soft set, not a rock-hard one.

 Gently dry the caramels off with a paper towel when they come out of the water OR place them right into the fridge or freezer.